-Students may add classes through the census date online at http://mycom.marin.edu, or by completing an Enrollment Card and filing it in person with the Office of Admissions and Records.
+Students may add classes through the census date online at http://mycom.marin. edu, or by completing and submitting an Enrollment Card in person to the Office of Enrollment Services .

 Students who did not pre-register for classes may attend the class of their choice to see if space is available.
 Instructors may admit students by issuing an Add Authorization Code which will be used to enroll online or in person.